 Some of your most fond memories will be made in amusement parks while riding on roller coasters that nearly make you faint and splash away in the water till your fingers turn to prunes.

-Comment down below your favorite amusement parks for toddlers or a fond memory from there that you deeply cherish.
+Comment down below your favorite amusement parks or a fond memory from there that you deeply cherish.
 Also, mention any other theme park that should have made a list.